 Proposers must provide all information as requested in this Request for Qualifications (RFQ).
 Responses must follow the format outlined in this RFQ.
 Additional materials in other formats or pages beyond the stated page limit(s) may not be considered.
 The College may reject as non-responsive, at its sole discretion, any proposal or any part thereof, which is incomplete, inadequate in its response, or departs in any substantive way from the required format.
 Proposal responses shall be organized in the following manner and shall address each item listed in the Evaluation Criteria (Exhibit A):

 - 1. Cover Letter - 2.
-Background/ Experience Green Energy Design - 3.
-Project Team (including Project Scope and team member responsibility) - 4.
-Approach, Cost, Quality and Innovation - 5.
-Communication, Public Involvement / Public Information strategies - Non-Collusion Affidavit and Resident Bidder Certification (Not included in max page count)
+Background/ Experience (including experience with LEED certification) - 3.
+Project Team (including Project Scope and team member responsibility)

+- 4. Approach, Cost Controls, Quality and Innovation and Schedule - 5.
+Communication, Public Involvement / Public Information strategies

 EVALUATION CRITERIA